AdobeDocs/campaign.en/help/v8/start/implement.md

 1. Get familiar with Campaign built-in data model

     Adobe Campaign comes with a pre-defined data model.
-To implement and customize your environment, you need to be familiar with the built-in tables of the Adobe Campaign data model and their interaction.
+To implement and customize your environment, you need to be familiar with the built-in tables of the Adobe Campaign data model and how they relate to each other.

     :bulb: [Learn more about Campaign datamodel](../dev/datamodel.md).